RylandDeGregory/AzFuncCertRenewal/README.md

 ## Setup

 The following instructions assume that you are using [Azure DNS](https://learn.microsoft.com/en-us/azure/dns/dns-overview) with your domain.
+If you are not, follow the Microsoft documentation to set up an Azure DNS Zone for your domain.
+[Tutorial: Host your domain in Azure DNS](https://learn.microsoft.com/en-us/azure/dns/dns-delegate-domain-azure-dns).

 ### Installation